SE-Projekt-LED-Detection/LED-Detection/docs/source/entities/BSP.rst

 The corners represent the corners of the board, consequently it is assumed that the board is at least rectangular.
 If the board does not have the required shape, a rectangular selection can be used for the matching as well.

+In addition the detection also works if the board is only partly visible.

 .. automodule:: BSP.BoardOrientation
     :members: